vmchale/dickinson/doc/user-guide.md

-Inspired by the [Shakespeare Insult Kit](http://web.mit.edu/dryfoo/Funny-pages/shakespeare-insult-kit.html)'s insult table, we can generate our own randomly.
+Inspired by the [Shakespeare Insult Kit](http://web.mit.edu/dryfoo/Funny-pages/shakespeare-insult-kit.html)'s insult table, we can generate our own insults.

 ```
 %-